NoorNoon/SCAI-final-AI-project/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 1203 images.
+The dataset includes 2200 images.
-Face are annotated in YOLOv8 format.
+P are annotated in YOLOv8 format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)